openstenoproject/plover/linux/README.md

 For the development version, most dependencies can be installed with APT:

-`sudo apt-get install cython debhelper devscripts libudev-dev libusb-1.0-0-dev python-appdirs python-dbus python-dev python-hid python-mock python-pip python-pkg-resources python-pytest python-serial python-setuptools python-setuptools-scm python-six python-wheel python-xlib wmctrl`
+`sudo apt-get install cython3 debhelper devscripts libudev-dev libusb-1.0-0-dev python3-appdirs python3-dbus python3-dev python3-hid python3-mock python3-pip python3-pkg-resources python3-pytest python3-serial python3-setuptools python3-setuptools-scm python3-six python3-wheel python3-xlib wmctrl`

 Note: some of those packages are not available from the standard repositories. you can install them by using the aforementioned PPA: [ppa:benoit.pierre/plover](https://launchpad.net/~benoit.pierre/+archive/ubuntu/plover), or you can install them manually by following the generic install procedure with pip.